TwentyFifthNight/Discord-MusicBot/README.md

 ## Lavalink Settings
  An example application.yml file can be found at this [link](https://github.com/lavalink-devs/Lavalink/blob/master/LavalinkServer/application.yml.example/).
 You can also copy my application.yml options.
 Remember to change the **port**, **address** and **password** to match the values in the **appsettings.json file**.

+> [!IMPORTANT]
+> Now you will most likely have to use OAuth Tokens to make the bot work.
+With the updated contents of the application.yml file below, you should be asked by Lavalink to give youtube-source access to your account at Lavalink startup.
+Correct authorization should result in your token being displayed in a terminal running Lavalink.
+You can copy the obtained token into the application.yml file as the value of the "refreshToken" key and uncomment it by removing the "#" symbol.
+Using your main account for authorization is not recommended.
+For more information visit [link](https://github.com/lavalink-devs/youtube-source?tab=readme-ov-file#using-oauth-tokens).
 ```
 server:
   port: 2333